 - You will find them squatting for long periods of time.

-- Apart from walking fast, they have also developed skills to walk downstairs, which requires more balancing skills.
+- Apart from walking fast without falling, they have also developed skills to walk downstairs, which requires more balancing skills.

-- He is now capable of opening cupboards and drawers, solve small puzzles, and turn pages of a book.
+- They can now open cupboards and drawers, solve small puzzles, and turn pages of a book.
 These are indications of fine movements.

 2. Eating Habits: